Making Latin Accessible to Everyone

 An Introduction to Case Endings

-In Medieval Latin, there are 6 noun cases – but for the purposes of amateur learning, there are 5 main ones.
+In Medieval Latin, there are 6 noun cases – but for the purposes of charters, there are 5 main ones.
 These are as follows:

 NOMINATIVE – The subject of a sentence